 What happened last year?
 Can I see previous speeches?

-Video from the 2015 ceremony, featuring Provost Richard Locke as the faculty speaker, and Bee Vang '15.5 and Adrienne Tran '15.5 as the student orators, is posted below.
+Video from the 2016 ceremony, featuring Daniel Kim as the faculty speaker, and Sophia Bonenfant '16.5 and Richard Flores '16.5 as the student orators, is posted below.
 You might also read about the paths taken by many of the midyear graduates here.